crikeymiles2/riot-dice/README.md

 When you leg it: any of your models that are within 6” of an enemy model are replaced with a Loot Token from your stash, then remove the rest of your models and you are out of the game.

 ## Times Up
-When the 30 minute timer is up, models can no long take Boot Actions.
+When the 30 minute timer is up, models can no longer take Boot Actions.
 (That means that fallen models stay down).

 > [!TIP]
 > _When the timer is up, everyone get one more activation, and then the game ends._